Marlin Reaches Market Capitalization of $64.10 Million (POND) - News Break

 Marlin Reaches Market Capitalization of $64.10 Million (POND)

-Marlin (CURRENCY:POND) traded up 5.6% against the U.S. dollar during the one day period ending at 23:00 PM Eastern on June 12th.
-Over the last week, Marlin has traded 4.7% higher against the U.S. dollar.
-Marlin has a market capitalization of $64.10 million and approximately $12.62 million worth of Marlin was traded on exchanges in the last 24 hours.
-One Marlin coin can now be purchased for $0.0870 or 0.00000248 BTC on major exchanges.rivertonroll.com
+Marlin (CURRENCY:POND) traded 5.6% higher against the US dollar during the 1-day period ending at 23:00 PM ET on June 12th.
+One Marlin coin can now be bought for approximately $0.0870 or 0.00000248 BTC on popular exchanges.
+Over the last week, Marlin has traded up 4.7% against the US dollar.
+Marlin has a total market capitalization of $64.10 million and approximately $12.62 million worth of Marlin was traded on exchanges in the last 24 hours.slatersentinel.com